-Majid Al Futtaim Properties had a strong net profit performance at AED 2.8 billion, an increase of AED 5.7 billion in comparison to 2020 and property valuations ended at a net positive (AED 1.0 billion) mainly driven by positive outlook in the shopping malls occupancy, long term lease renewals and improving retail market in Egypt.
-For hotels, Majid Al Futtaim Properties witnessed a gradual improvement in performance during 2021 with additional upside in the last quarter due to launch of Expo 2020 Dubai.
+Majid Al Futtaim Properties had a strong net profit performance at AED 3.1 billion, an increase of AED 278 million in comparison to 2021 and property valuations ended at a net positive (AED 1.2 billion) mainly driven by positive outlook in the shopping malls occupancy, long term lease renewals and improving retail market in Egypt.
+For hotels, Majid Al Futtaim Properties witnessed strong demand driven by improved travel and tourism, coupled with EXPO 2020 and FIFA World Cup.